mdigruber/mdigruber/README.md

 ### Hi there 👋

-My name is Markus Digruber and I love programming!
+My name is Markus Digruber and my passion is programming!

 [Website](https://markusdigruber.com)